 If we take a longer run perspective, then the 20th century U-shaped pattern looks even more spectacular.
-The inheritance flow was relatively stable around 20%-25% of national income throughout the 1820-1910 period (with a slight upward trend), before being divided by a factor of about 5-6 between 1910 and the 1950s, and then multiplied by a factor of about 3-4 between the 1950s and the 2000s (see Figure 2).
+The inheritance flow was relatively stable around 20%-25% of national income throughout the 1820-1910 period (with a slight upward trend), before being divided by a factor of about 5-6 between 1910 and the 1950s, and then multiplied by a factor of about 3-4 between the 1950s and the 2000s.

 These are truly enormous historical variations - but they appear to be well founded empirically.
 In particular, we find similar patterns with our two fully independent estimates of the inheritance flow.
 The gap between our "economic flow" series (computed from national wealth estimates, mortality tables and observed age-wealth profiles) and our "fiscal flow" series (computed from observed bequest and gift tax data) can be interpreted as a measure of tax evasion and other measurement errors.
-This gap appears to approximately constant over time, and relatively small, so that our two series deliver fairly consistent long run patterns (see Figures 1 & 2).
+This gap appears to approximately constant over time, and relatively small, so that our two series deliver fairly consistent long run patterns (see Figure 1).

-If we use personal disposable income (national income minus taxes plus cash transfers) rather than national income as the denominator, then we find that the inheritance flow observed in the early 21st century is back to about 20%, i.e. approximately the same level as that observed one century ago (see Figure 3).
+If we use personal disposable income (national income minus taxes plus cash transfers) rather than national income as the denominator, then we find that the inheritance flow observed in the early 21st century is back to about 20%, i.e. approximately the same level as that observed one century ago.
 This simply comes from the fact that disposable income was as high as 90%-95% of national income during the 19th century and early 20th century (when taxes and transfers were almost non existent), while it is now about 70% of national income.
 Though we prefer to use the national income denominator (both for conceptual and empirical reasons), this is an important fact to keep in mind when studying these issues.
-An annual inheritance flow around 20% of disposable income
+An annual inheritance flow around 20% of disposable income is a very large flow.
+It is typically larger than the annual flow of new savings, and almost as big as the annual flow of capital income.
+As we shall see, it corresponds to a cumulated, capitalized bequest share in aggregate wealth accumulation well above 100%.